McDonald's in Russia

-Due to the 2022 Russian invasion of Ukraine, McDonald's temporarily suspended all operations in the country on 8 March.
+Due to the Russian invasion of Ukraine, McDonald's temporarily suspended all operations in the country on 8 March.
 In May, the company announced that it would sell all of its restaurants in Russia, which were rebranded as Vkusno i tochka.

-History
+Early years

 Background

 The 1980 Summer Olympics in Moscow was to be open to Western tourists, but the city had no fast food establishments to serve visitors.
 The Associated Press reported that "this means meals will be taken in proper Moscow restaurants.
 Dinner or lunch can take hours and the service and food vary widely."
 Beginning in 1976, McDonald's of Canada attempted to open two portable restaurants during the Games, near Luzhniki Stadium, the primary venue.
 Despite criticism of the chain in Soviet magazine The New Times, the plan was nearly finalized with the Moscow Olympic Organizing Committee.
 In autumn 1979 Moscow mayor Vladimir Promyslov vetoed the plan, despite allowing "hundreds" of other Western companies as official suppliers.

 Soviet general secretary Mikhail Gorbachev introduced various policies, including perestroika (1985) and glasnost (1986), as attempts to encourage investment from Western countries.

 Entry plans

 McDonald's of Canada president George Cohon aimed to try the market again, and was allowed to lead the project by the parent company.

 Plans were made public in November 1987, by Cohon, immediately after signing two preliminary agreements with the city council.
 While employees would be Soviets, 50 to 75 Russian-Canadian or Russian-British employees would be hired to relocate.
 Cohon faced skepticism.
 Some suggested the delay was caused by inconsistent quality amid the Soviet Union's meat shortages.

 The first McDonald's in the country had a grand opening on Moscow's Pushkin Square on 31 January 1990 with approximately 38,000 customers waiting in hours long lines, breaking company records at the time.
 By 1997, there were 21 locations of the Russian chain.
 Cohon visited the country frequently, with eight visits in 1997.
 The chain hoped to open 30 restaurants in 1998.

+In January 2020, to celebrate the 30th anniversary of its opening, the first Russian McDonald's on Moscow's Pushkin Square (which had previously been renovated in 2010) was redesigned by Landini Associates.
+Due to the COVID-19 pandemic, the exterior renovation was not completed until 2021.